-12. Graduation
+13. Graduation

-- a) Students must apply to graduate.
-The Application for Graduation Form must be received by the Office of the Registrar no later than March 1 of the calendar year in which graduation is contemplated, accompanied by the appropriate (non-refundable) graduation fee. - b) Students who have any outstanding obligation to the University are not permitted to graduate.
-Outstanding obligations include, but are not limited to, the following:

-tuition fees owing, library or other fines, outstanding library loans, outstanding equipment or other loans.
+- Students must apply to graduate.
+The Application for Graduation Form must be received by the Office of the Registrar no later than March 1 of the calendar year in which graduation is contemplated, accompanied by the appropriate (non-refundable) graduation fee. - Students who have any outstanding obligation to the University are not permitted to graduate.
+Outstanding obligations include, but are not limited to, the following: - tuition fees owing, - · library or other fines, - · outstanding library loans, - outstanding equipment or other loans.

-13. Grounds for Withholding Official Transcripts and Degree Parchments
+14. Grounds for Withholding Official Transcripts

-In instances of non-payment of any portion of tuition, prescribed fees or University library fines and/or bills, or of delinquency in the return or replacement of University property on loan, or non-repayment of cash advances or loans, or violation of a residence license agreement, the University shall not permit a student to register for further courses, and shall not issue an official transcript or a degree parchment.
+In instances of non-payment of any portion of tuition, prescribed fees or University library fines and/or bills, or of delinquency in the return or replacement of University property on loan, or non-repayment of cash advances or loans, or violation of a residence license agreement, the University shall not permit a student to register for further courses, and shall not issue an official transcript.
 The above prohibitions shall be in force until such time as indebtedness to the University has been cleared to the satisfaction of the University.